Canon 70D vs Nikon D200

 Studio photographers will appreciate that the Nikon D200 (unlike the 70D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 70D and the D200 have been discontinued, but can regularly be found used on eBay.
+Both the 70D and the D200 have been discontinued, but can regularly be found used on ebay.
 The D200 was replaced by the Nikon D300, while the 70D was followed by the Canon 80D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the 70D and D200 can be found, respectively, in the Canon 70D Manual (free pdf) or the online Nikon D200 Manual.

 So what conclusions can be drawn?
 Is the Canon 70D better than the Nikon D200 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.